The Data Center Rundown

 Read at Data Center Dynamics→

-AI data centers are encountering a networking bottleneck due to the expansion of GPU clusters, making fabric design, congestion control, and interoperability critical considerations for infrastructure teams alongside power, cooling, and accelerator availability.
+As artificial intelligence GPU clusters expand, AI data centers are encountering networking bottlenecks, making fabric design, congestion control, and interoperability critical for infrastructure teams.

 Read at TechRepublic→